SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

       ![](media/az-ex1-1.png)

-1. Leave the default for tags blade and click on **Next: Run Script**
+1. Leave the default for tags blade and click on **Next: Run Script**.

     ![](media/az-ex1-2.png)